-Much fuss was made over the recent proposal by a developer to open a Dunkin’ Donuts on Tremont Street, in the South End.
-While South Enders were arguing over the merits of a donut shop, Beacon Hill residents were saying no to a bank, no to an upscale market, and no to a burrito joint.
+Much fuss was made over the recent by a developer to open a Dunkin’ Donuts on Tremont Street, in the South End.
+While South Enders were arguing over the merits of a donut shop, Beacon Hill residents were saying to a bank, to an upscale market, and no to a burrito joint.

 Par for the course in our downtown neighborhoods, right?
 But, then I heard about the North End, where they’re saying yes to a cigar bar and yes to a tattoo parlor.
 Meanwhile, we have rat traps - sorry, food trucks - idling at street corners throughout the city.
 And there’s a discussion on whether to allow a restaurant to stay open until 4:30am in the Combat Zone - sorry, Downtown Crossing.